Hog-CERN/Hog/docs/02-Maintainer-Manual/08-List-files.md

 # List Files

-This section conatinds the full instructions on how to build your list files.
+This section contains the full instructions on how to build your list files.

 ## .src files

 Files with the .src extension are used to include HDL files belonging to a single library and the .xci files of the IPs used in the library.
 HOG will generate a new library for each .src file.
-For example if we have a lib_1.src file in our list directory, containing 5 filenames inside, like this:
+For example if we have a lib_1.src file in our list directory, containing 5 file names inside, like this:

 ```bash
     ../../lib_1/hdl/file1.vhd